Puerto Rico (board game): Ending

 In each case, players finish the current round before the game ends.

 A player's total score is calculated by adding the number on each of their victory chips, the building value of all of their buildings, and the bonus points from large buildings.
-Manned large buildings award bonus points based on various game conditions (such as the Fortress, which gives one victory point for every three colonists on the player board, or the City Hall, which awards a point for every small or large violet building owned by the player).
+Staffed large buildings award bonus points based on various game conditions (such as the Fortress, which gives one victory point for every three colonists on the player board, or the City Hall, which awards a point for every small or large violet building owned by the player).

 The winner is the player with the most victory points.
 In the event of a tie, the player with the most total goods added to doubloons is given the tie-breaker.
 If a tie still exists between players, they tie.

 Two-player variant

 Puerto Rico was released as a 3-5 player game but later received an official two-player variant from Alea.
 The two-player game is played with one Prospector, and in each round both players select three roles, before a doubloon is added to the seventh role and the Governor tile switches sides.
 Some players prefer to instead play with just five roles being selected each round - three for the Governor and two for the non-Governor - so that players never have the ability to select twice in a row and pull off powerful combos (like Craftsman/Trader).